LucasAlfare/FLTimer/README.md

 To setup this in your machine should be pretty easy if you have Android Studio or IntelliJ IDEA IDEs, once the importing tools from then are very good.

+If you don't/can't use these IDEs, VSCode editor still usable, but keep in mind that programming gradle/kotlin/jvm/android on it should be a real challenge.

 Also, have any suggestion and/or improvements to this repository?
 Feel free to open issues!
 English fixes are appreciated. :)